Variational Estimators of the Degree-corrected Latent Block Model for Bipartite Networks: Introduction

-The LBM has an important limitation: when fitting to bipartite networks in practice, it tends to group rows with similar row degrees (i.e. row sums) together and columns with similar column degrees (i.e. column sums) together.
-The SBM for symmetric networks has the same problem. \cite{Karrer10} proposed the degree-corrected stochastic block model (DC-SBM) that includes an additional set of parameters controlling expected degrees.
-The degree parameters were usually estimated implicitly in the community detection literature, which is partially due to the model identifiability issue. \cite{amini2013pseudo} proposed the conditional pseudo likelihood which models the number of edges in a block as a multinomial variable conditional on the observed degrees.
+The LBM has a notable limitation in practical applications to bipartite networks: it tends to cluster rows with similar row degrees (i.e. row sums) and columns with similar column degrees (i.e. column sums) together.
+This issue is also observed in the SBM used for symmetric networks. \cite{Karrer10} proposed the degree-corrected stochastic block model (DC-SBM) that includes an additional set of parameters controlling expected degrees.
+The degree parameters were usually estimated implicitly in the community detection literature, which is partially due to the model identifiability issue.
+For example, \cite{amini2013pseudo} proposed the conditional pseudo likelihood which models the number of edges in a block as a multinomial variable conditional on the observed degrees.
 A similar approach was used in the split likelihood method \citep{wang2021efficient}.

-We propose a degree-corrected latent block model (DC-LBM) to accommodate degree heterogeneity in biclustering.
-Instead of using any surrogate, we take a direct approach: we adopt the block EM algorithm to estimate all parameters in the original form of the DC-LBM, including degree parameters, without ad-hoc modification.
-To solve the identifiability problem, we give a canonical parameterization for the DC-LBM, under which the degree parameters are the expected row and column degrees conditional on the cluster labels.
-Moreover, we show that the observed row and column degrees, up to constants, are exactly the maximizers for the corresponding degree parameters in the M step given any probability assignment on the cluster labels, if the entries of the data matrix follow the Poisson distribution conditional on the cluster labels.
+In this paper, we propose a degree-corrected latent block model (DC-LBM) to accommodate degree heterogeneity in biclustering.
+Instead of using any surrogate, we take a direct approach: we adapt the block EM algorithm to estimate all parameters in the original form of the DC-LBM, including degree parameters, without ad-hoc modification.
+We show that the observed row and column degrees, up to constants, are exactly the maximizers for the corresponding degree parameters in the M step given any probability assignment on the cluster labels, if we model the entries of the data matrix as independent Poisson variables conditional on the cluster labels.
 The estimates of the degree parameters therefore remain constant in the algorithm, which results an elegant and efficient estimating procedure under the variational EM framework.